alexevanczuk/packs/README.md

 As `packs` is still a work-in-progress, it's possible it will not produce the same results as the ruby implementation (see below).
 If not, please file an issue!

 To verify:
-1. Follow directions below to get the `packs` binary
+- Follow directions below to get the `packs` binary
-2. Run `rm -rf tmp/cache/packwerk` to delete the existing cache.
+- Run `rm -rf tmp/cache/packwerk` to delete the existing cache.
-3a.
-Option 1: Run `packs check` (there should be no violations) 3b.
-Option 2: Run `packs update` (there should be no diff)
+- Option 1: Run `packs check` (there should be no violations)
+- Option 2: Run `packs update` (there should be no diff)

 # Downloading the Binary
-Deployment ergonomics are still a WIP.
+Distribution ergonomics are still a WIP.

 If you want to try it out:
 - Go to https://github.com/alexevanczuk/packs/releases